BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 ### Phase 4: Extend Code to Support Computing the Spin-Weighted Spheroidal Eigenvalue and Spin-Weighted Spheroidal Harmonics

-The final phase of the project will extend the existing code to support the *spin-weighted* spheroidal harmonics.
+The final phase of the project will extend the existing code to support the *spin-weighted* spheroidal harmonics on which gravitational-wave models are based.
 This will involve a generalisation of the existing code, but again the Mathematica implementation can be used as a reference.